leduckhai/leduckhai/README.md

 ### Eyo my comrades👋 I'm Khai

 I'm currently pursuing MASc Biomedical Engineering at University of Toronto.
 Before that, I was at FH Aachen University, RWTH Aachen University, and Vietnam National University Ho Chi Minh City.
-I'm proud to be a genious prisoner at Nguyễn Khuyến Prison.

 I lived in Ho Chi Minh City - Vietnam until 18, spent 7 years in Germany, and now in Toronto - Canada.

+**Fun fucked about me**:

+1. I'm proud to be a genious prisoner at Nguyễn Khuyến Prison

+2. I loved a girl for 10 years, and she's still the only one.
+She got a prize in Miss Vietnam.

 <!---
 <p align="center">